pietraferreira/quartz/content/notes/university/year3/cs3072/cs3072-design.md

 ---
 Maybe explain ownership and borrowing? do breo!!!
 TODO

+TODO: Before you use the tool vs after you use the tool! what is your understanding before using the tool vs after using the tool

+More on borrowing and ownership, maybe split them! be more specific

 1. **Demographic Information:**
     - What is your programming experience level?
 (Beginner, Intermediate, Advanced)
     - How familiar are you with the Rust programming language?
 (Not familiar, Somewhat familiar, Very familiar)